Ultimate Tubeless Sealant Development

 3. The Two Step System Is Too Complicated

-Our need for a two step system was due to the complication with trying to accomplish a longer lasting sealant and get around the injectability problem.
-If we could solve those two problems with one formula then we could eliminate the need for two products.
+Our need for a two-step system was due to the complication of trying to accomplish a longer-lasting sealant and get around the injectability problem.
+If we could solve those two problems with one formula, then we could eliminate the need for two products.

 Sealant Testing